 For guidelines: http://www.icmje.org

-In addition to the submission of the COI Disclosure form please add a Transparency declaration at the end of your manuscript, which should include:
+In addition to the submission of the COI Disclosure form please add a Transparency declaration at the end of your manuscript, which should include the following sections:

 - Conflict of interest disclosure that should be identical to the content of the COI form that is submitted.

-- Please provide acknowledgments, including acknowledgement of services of a scientific writer or editorial assistance.
+- Acknowledgments: All acknowledgements, including acknowledging services of a scientific writer or editorial assistance.
 Acknowledged individuals must be named in full and must agree to their acknowledgement.
 All results presented previously at a scientific meeting or in another public context must be acknowledged, giving the context, location and date of presentation.
 Previously published material or illustrations must be accompanied by the written permission of the copyright holder.

-- For randomized controlled trials, please state who has full access to the data and who is the guarantor for the data.
+- Access to data: For randomized controlled trials, please state who has full access to the data and who is the guarantor for the data.

-- We encourage authors to disclose their personal contribution to the research and article.
+- Contribution: We encourage authors to disclose their personal contribution to the research and article.

 Upon acceptance of an article, authors will be asked to complete a 'Journal Publishing Agreement' (see more information on this).
 An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement' form or a link to the online version of this agreement.